-Students may choose to either major or minor to learn the skills necessary for today’s musicians, with concentrations available in performance, history, theory/composition, and music education.
+Students may choose to either major or minor to learn the skills necessary for today’s musicians, with concentrations available in performance, history, and theory/composition.
 The Music Department has a unique relationship with the university in that students from all disciplines are invited and encouraged to participate in all classes, ensembles, and applied lessons.
 We give the opportunity to initiate and/or continue development of musical talent and interest to everyone.

 Sundays at the Morgan